Probably the most important chapter in this section is about how to handle error and crashes. Because at the beginning you will run into a few.

 For example:

-3. You wanted to give a list of inputs [func1.nii, func2.nii, func3.nii] to a node that only expects one input file.
-MapNode is your solution.
+to a node that only expects one input file.
+MapNode

 %%bash